How to increase your chances of startup success

 According to statistics from various sources, only half of small businesses achieve startup success after its first four years.
 That means there is roughly a fifty-fifty chance that you’ll make it when you embark on a new venture.
 If you are an entrepreneur or investor, you probably want a higher confidence rate.

-This post first looks at why startups fail and what makes them successful, then proposes a technique to help increase your probability of success.
+This post first looks at why startups fail and what creates a startup success, then proposes a technique to help increase your probability of success.

 Why startups fail